Saint-Sulpice, Paris: List of organists

-The gnomon
+Gnomon

 In 1727, Jean-Baptiste Languet de Gergy, then priest of Saint-Sulpice, requested the construction of a gnomon in the church as part of its new construction, to help him determine the time of the equinoxes and hence of Easter.
 A meridian line of brass was inlaid across the floor and ascending a white marble obelisk, nearly eleven metres high, at the top of which is a sphere surmounted by a cross.
 The obelisk is dated 1743.

 In the south transept window a small opening with a lens was set up, so that a ray of sunlight shines onto the brass line.
 At noon on the winter solstice (21 December), the ray of light touches the brass line on the obelisk.
 At noon on the equinoxes (21 March and 21 September), the ray touches an oval plate of copper in the floor near the altar.

 Constructed by the English clock-maker and astronomer Henry Sully, the gnomon was also used for various scientific measurements.
 This rational use may have protected Saint-Sulpice from being destroyed during the French Revolution.

-References in popular culture
+Cultural allusions

-Act III, scene ii of Massenet's opera Manon takes place in Saint-Sulpice, where Manon convinces des Grieux to run away with her once more.
+Act III, scene ii of Jules Massenet's opera Manon takes place in Saint-Sulpice, where Manon convinces des Grieux to run away with her once more.

-Abbé Herrera from Splendeurs et misères des courtisanes by Honoré de Balzac celebrated Mass in the church and lived nearby in the rue Cassette.
+In Splendeurs et misères des courtisanes by Honoré de Balzac, Abbé Herrera celebrates Mass in the church and lives nearby in the rue Cassette.
+The plot of Balzac's short story La Messe de l'athée also centers around Saint-Suplice.

-The fashionable public side of Saint-Sulpice inspired Joris-Karl Huysmans perversely to set action there in his 1891 novel Là-Bas, dealing with Satanism in which the ritual magician "Eliphas Levi" attended the seminary attached to the church.
+The fashionable public side of Saint-Sulpice inspired Joris-Karl Huysmans to set the action there in his 1891 novel Là-Bas, dealing with Satanism in which the ritual magician "Eliphas Levi" attended the seminary attached to the church.
+St. Sulpice is also a primary setting in Huysmans' next novel, En Route, his first novel that depicts his life and thoughts following his full embrace of Catholicism 1895.

-A major part of Djuna Barnes's 1936 novel Nightwood takes place around Saint-Sulpice, especially in the renowned Café de la Mairie du VIe.
+A major part of Djuna Barnes's 1936 novel Nightwood takes place around Saint-Sulpice, especially in the Café de la Mairie.

-References to the church of Saint-Sulpice are found in the so-called Dossiers Secrets that were planted in the Bibliothèque Nationale in the 1960s.
+References to the church of Saint-Sulpice are found in the so-called Dossiers Secrets d'Henri Lobineau, which was deposited in the Bibliothèque Nationale in the 1960s.

 In Lynn Picknett and Clive Prince's The Templar Revelation (1997), Saint-Sulpice is noted.

 Dan Brown's 2003 novel The Da Vinci Code was an international bestseller that brought crowds of tourists to Saint-Sulpice.
 This note has been on display in the church:

 In 2005, the Archdiocese of Paris refused Ron Howard permission to film inside Saint-Sulpice when he was making The Da Vinci Code.

-In David Alexanian's novel, Laplace's Demon, the church is the setting of Laplace's confession and the death of a priest by a demon.
-The novel is the first in a series known as the Sword Demon Series, published by Mystic Publishers Inc.

-In 2018, the South Korean group Monsta X referenced the painting of the Dome of the Lady Chapel in the music video for their single "Jealousy".